 The primary hard water minerals are magnesium and calcium (the hardness minerals), while iron and manganese (“the stainers”) can also be found in Swansea water, mostly in private wells.
 These contaminants can be removed with a water softener and/or a properly specified sediment filter depending on whether the contaminant’s form is in solution or particulate.
 A water test and analysis will determine the best course of action.
 A water softener will improve your water greatly if you have hard water minerals, iron, or manganese in your water.
 If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.

 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
-Clothes can look dingy and feel rough and scratchy.
+Clothing can look dingy and feel rough and scratchy.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure.

-THE AFFECTS OF IRON, MANGANESE AND HARD WATER
+OTHER AFFECTS OF IRON, MANGANESE AND HARD WATER

 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely require early replacement.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
 For those using their well water for lawn irrigation, iron and manganese can cause major staining of walkways, siding and anyplace the water touches.
-See the link at http://h2ocare.com/lawn-irrigation/.
+See the link at http://lawn-irrigation/.

 BAD TASTES & ODORS, SEDIMENT